 It was in January 2018 that leaked government analysis made national headlines by suggesting Brexit would hit North East England harder than any other part of the UK, even if a comprehensive trade deal was reached.

-Fast forward two years, and the deal has finally arrived – at the very last minute and giving businesses only days to prepare.
+Fast forward three years, and the deal has finally arrived – at the very last minute and giving businesses only days to prepare.
 Whether it is truly ‘comprehensive’ or not, is certainly a matter of debate.

 Boris Johnson’s Brexit treaty, secured amongst much fanfare on Christmas Eve, is an unprecedented ‘trade and co-operation’ agreement between the UK and the EU; unprecedented in that it is the first agreement in the world that aims to make trade harder, rather than easier.